Socialist Kshama Sawant declares victory in tightly contested Seattle City Council race

-Seattle’s socialist Councilmember Kshama Sawant declared victory Saturday after later vote tallies powered her dramatic comeback.
+Seattle’s socialist Councilmember Kshama Sawant declared victory Saturday after late-in-the-week vote tallies powered her dramatic comeback.
 She trailed by a large margin on election night before passing challenger Egan Orion on Friday.

 Amazon routed $1.5 million through the Seattle Metropolitan Chamber of Commerce’s no-limit political action committee (PAC) to combat Sawant and other candidates.
 The PAC spent nearly $450,000 backing Orion.

-“It looks like our movement has won, and defended our socialist City Council seat for working people against the richest man in the world,” Sawant said at a news conference Saturday in Seattle, taking a triumphant swipe at Amazon founder Jeff Bezos.
+“It looks like our movement has won, and defended our socialist City Council seat for working people against the richest man in the world,” Sawant said at a news conference Saturday in Seattle.

 Orion could not immediately be reached Saturday.